zduvall/ODQ/starter.md

 6. Update the `REACT_APP_BASE_URL` variable in the Dockerfile.
    This should be the full URL of your Heroku app: i.e. "https://flask-react-aa.herokuapp.com"

+   - note: this step above may not be needed

 7. Push your docker container to heroku from the root directory of your project.
    This will build the dockerfile and push the image to your heroku container registry